This post was written in 2018 but this Bible-reading plan works in any calendar year.

 My Concluding Recommendation

-If you’ve gotten this far, the let me give you my recommendation to get you started in 2019.
+If you’ve gotten this far, the let me give you my recommendation to get you started.
 If you haven’t read it yet, choose the Tree of Life Version.
 This is a recent Messianic Bible translation from the Messianic Jewish Family Bible Society.
 A relatively inexpensive simple text edition is available, laid out in paragraph format with 2 columns on the page.
-All 66 books of the Old and New Testament are there, but be aware that the Old Testament is in the order of the Jewish Tanach.
+All 66 books of the Old and New Testament are there, and the Old Testament is in the order of the Jewish Tanach.

 Whatever Bible you select, do it now and determine now what plan you are going to follow.
 Then when the new year (at least, the Gregorian new year that you can follow on your calendar) rolls around, you will be ready to go.